ul2002/multiple-role-blog/README.md

 ## Docummentation

-check api documentation at https://multiple-role-blog.herokuapp.com you could also check it in the folder ./documentations/
+Check api documentation at https://multiple-role-blog.herokuapp.com .<br/>
+You could also check it in the folder ./documentations/

 ### base url